Barrio Azteca

-The Barrio Azteca ([ˈbarjo asˈteka]), or Los Aztecas ([los asˈtekas]), is a Mexican-American street, and prison gang originally based in El Paso, Texas.
-The gang was formed in the jails of El Paso in 1986 and expanded into a transnational criminal organization.
+Barrio Azteca ([ˈbarjo asˈteka]), or Los Aztecas ([los asˈtekas]), is a Mexican-American street and prison gang originally based in El Paso, Texas, USA and Ciudad Juarez, Chihuahua, Mexico.
+The gang was formed in the Coffield Unit, located near Tennessee Colony, Texas by Jose "Raulio" Rivera, a prisoner from El Paso, in the early 1980s.
+It expanded into a transnational criminal organization that traded mainly across the US-Mexico border.
 Currently one of the most violent gangs in the United States, they are said to have over 3,000 members across the country in locations such as New Mexico, Texas, Massachusetts, and Pennsylvania as well as at least 5,000 members in Ciudad Juarez, Mexico.